-File Formats : Spark provides a very simple manner to load and save data files in a very large number of file formats.
-Formats may range the formats from being the unstructured, like text, to semi structured way, like JSON, to structured, like Sequence Files.
-The input file formats that Spark wraps all are transparently handle in a compressed format based on the file extension specified.
+Spark provides a simple manner to load and save data files in a very large number of file formats.
+These formats may range from being unstructured, like text, to semi-structured, like JSON, to structured, like sequence files.
+The input file formats that Spark wraps are transparently handled in a compressed format based on the file extension specified.

-Text Files : Text files are very simple and convenient to load from and save in Spark Applications.
-When we load a single type text file as an RDD, then each input line becomes an element in the RDD.
-It has the capacity to load multiple whole text files and at the same time into a pair of RDD elements, with the key being the name given and the value being the contents of each file formats specified.
+Text files are very simple and convenient to load from and save to Spark applications.
+When we load a single text file as an RDD, then each input line becomes an element in the RDD.
+It can load multiple whole text files at the same time into a pair of RDD elements, with the key being the name given and the value of the contents of each file format specified.

 input = sc.textFile("file:///home/holden/repos/spark/README.md")

 - Saving the text files: Spark consists of a function called saveAsTextFile(), which saves the path of a file and writes the content of the RDD to that file.
 The path is considered as a directory, and multiple outputs will be produced in that directory.
 This is how Spark becomes able to write output from multiple codes.

 - Loading the JSON Files: For all supported languages, the approach of loading data in the text form and parsing the JSON data can be adopted.
 Here, if the file contains multiple JSON records, the developer will have to download the entire file and parse each one by one.

 - Saving the JSON Files: In comparison to loading the JSON files, writing to it is much easier as, here, the developer does not have to worry about the wrong format of data values.
 The same libraries can be used that were used to convert the RDDs into parsed JSON files; however, RDDs of the structured data will be taken and converted into RDDs of strings.